mgbteam/mtb_pe_ppe/README.md

 ## Software Dependencies
 By default, all dependencies are installed automatically using conda except for InterProScan, for which this is unfortunately not possible due to reliance on licensed components (SignalP and TMHMM) and the size of the database.
 InterProScan therefore has to be downloaded separately and the path to its folder (the folder containing `interproscan.sh`) has to be adapted in `config/config.yml`.
 To install InterProScan, follow the [official instructions](https://interproscan-docs.readthedocs.io/en/v5/HowToDownload.html), including the steps to [install SignalP and TMHMM](https://interproscan-docs.readthedocs.io/en/v5/ActivatingLicensedAnalyses.html).
 All dependencies required to run InterProScan are automatically installed with conda.

-If the prediction of signal peptides and transmembrane domains is not required, the installation of SignalP and TMHMM can be ommitted.
+> **NOTE:** If the prediction of signal peptides and transmembrane domains is not required, the installation of SignalP and TMHMM can be ommitted.
 In this case, `TMHMM` and `SignalP_GRAM_POSITIVE` may be removed from the `interpro:analyses` list in `config/config.yaml` as these columns will always be empty.

 To disable automatic dependency management with conda, remove `--use-conda` from `run.sh` and make sure the dependencies are installed system-wide:
 ```